5 Tips to Creating an Affordable Farmhouse Kitchen

 The wall color made the space feel gloomy, while the paint on the ceiling made the kitchen feel even smaller.

 I tackled the oak cabinet next.
 It was so dark and really stuck out like a sore thumb in this small kitchen.
 By painting it the same color as the walls, it recedes.
-And let's face it, that oak grain was doing nothing to say 'farmhouse'!
-You can read details about how I painted the cabinet here.
+And let's face it, that oak grain was screaming '80's drab' rather than farmhouse', but a simple coat of paint, new hardware and a drop cloth skirt turned this 80's monstrosity into a charmer.
+You can read all the details about how I painted the cabinet here.

 The ceiling was given a fresh coat of white paint as well, which made the small kitchen feel more open and airy.
 It also draws the eye up, away from the sand-colored tile which wasn't in the budget to change!